JuliaData/DataFrames.jl/doc/sections/05_joins_and_indexing.md

 We might want to work with a larger data set that contains both the names and jobs for each ID.
 We can do this using the `join` function:

-    full = join(names, jobs, on = "ID")
+    full = join(names, jobs, on = :ID)

 In relational database theory, this operation is generally referred to as a join.
-The column used to determine which rows should be combined during a join is called the key.
-If you do not specify the key when calling `join`, the `join` function will attempt to identity a commonly named column in the DataFrame arguments for use as a key:
+The columns used to determine which rows should be combined during a join are called keys.

-    full = join(names, jobs)

-There are four sorts of joins supported by the DataFrames package:
+There are seven kinds of joins supported by the DataFrames package:

 * Inner: The output contains rows for values of the key that exist in both the first (left) and second (right) arguments to `join`.